Andrewodwyer/City-Events-Blog/README.md

 ### Authentication-Authorisation, User Interaction with messages & signafiers
+<a name="authentication-authorisation"></a>

+- Authentication is the process of verifying a user’s identity when they log in or register for the first time.
+  - Django Allauth is used for user authentication and registration, providing pre-built views and forms for registering new users.
+- Authorization defines what a user is allowed to do once authenticated.
+In this app, different actions are available based on whether the user is logged in and whether they own specific resources

 - Information/Messages: When an action is preformed, like creating a comment or event, a relevant message displays to the user.
 These are styled to blend smoothly into the page without overwhelming the user.
 - Authentication Indicators: Users are reminded whether they are logged in or not through a simple text message displayed to the left of the screen near the header.